Opendigitalradio/dablin/README.md

 borderline reception.
 The digit refers to the number of corrected bytes within the Superframe while a plus (if present) indicates that at least one byte was incorrectable.

+When a FIB is discarded (due to failed CRC check), this is indicated by a `(FIB)` message in yellow color.

 Audio Units (AUs) with invalid CRC are mentioned with short format messages like `(AU #2)` in red color, indicating that the CRC check on